tensorflow/tensorflow/CONTRIBUTING.md

 ### Contributing code

-If you have improvements to TensorFlow, send us your pull requests!
+If you have improvements to MLIR, send us your pull requests!
 For those just getting started, Github has a [howto](https://help.github.com/articles/using-pull-requests/).

 MLIR team members will be assigned to review your pull requests.
 Once the pull requests are approved and pass continuous integration checks, a team member will merge your pull request submitted to our internal repository.
 After the change has been submitted internally, your pull request will be merged automatically on GitHub.

-If you want to contribute, start working through the TensorFlow codebase, navigate to [Github "issues" tab](https://github.com/tensorflow/mlir/issues) and start looking through interesting issues.
+If you want to contribute, start working through the MLIR codebase, navigate to [Github "issues" tab](https://github.com/tensorflow/mlir/issues) and start looking through interesting issues.
 If you decide to start on an issue, leave a comment so that other people know that you're working on it.
 If you want to help out, but not alone, use the issue comment thread to coordinate.

 ### Contribution guidelines and standards